 - engineering standards and Catalogue management can form the basis for e-marketplace, e-procurement, supply chain management, and enterprise resource planning (ERP) in... – applications to define class libraries and impose consistent and compliant information standards

 - engineering and design – applications for process, electrical and instrumentation design and applications for creating drawings and piping and instrument diagrams

 - engineering analysis – applications for process simulation, life cycle simulation and evaluating economic and energy considerations for design choices

-Web-based applications used by the document control team to store and control project documentation from both internal and external sources.
+Web-based applications are used by the document control team to store and control project documentation from both internal and external sources.
 These applications include such features as: